This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

-Enjoying a smoothie after workout is honestly one of my favorite things.
-I usually don’t have much of an appetite after a long run or a spinning class, so a smoothie is perfect.
-I’m sharing my best post-workout smoothie to help you make the most of that hard work, too!
+Enjoying a smoothie after a long sweaty run or a spin class is honestly one of the most satisfying things.
+I usually don’t have much of an appetite after cardio, but I’m always thirsty—so a smoothie is the perfect compromise.
+I’m sharing a great post-workout smoothie to help you make the most of that hard work.

 purple workout smoothie in a glass jar with a metal straw next to running shows, a phone, headphones, a water bottle and aa sweat towel.

-While store-bought protein shakes and sports drinks have been popular choices for post-workout nutrition, smoothies have emerged as a delicious and nutritious alternative.
+While protein shakes and sports drinks have been popular choices for post-workout nutrition, smoothies are a lighter, nutritious alternative.
 Packed with vitamins, minerals, and other essential nutrients, smoothies can help restore and refuel your body after a strenuous exercise session.

 • Kale: This may surprise you, but kale has 4 grams of protein per serving!
-It is a powerhouse vegetable containing calcium, vitamins A, B6, C and K, potassium and manganese.
-If you are new to kale, it has a stronger flavor than spinach and this recipe is a great way to try it out!
+It is a powerhouse leafy green vegetable containing calcium, vitamins A, B6, C and K, potassium and manganese.

 • Coconut water: While regular water works great as a liquid base, coconut water contains natural electrolytes.
 This is something you definitely want to replenish after an intense workout, especially if you sweat.